napari/napari.github.io/dev/_sources/developers/contributing.md

-(napari-contributing)=
+(contributing-code)=
 # Contributing guide

 We welcome your contributions!
 Please see the provided steps below and never hesitate to contact us.

 If you are a new user, we recommend checking out the detailed [Github Docs](https://docs.github.com/en).

-You can see the general direction for napari development and possible work plans in our current [Roadmap](../roadmaps/index.md).
+You can see the general direction for napari development and possible work plans in our current [Roadmap](roadmaps).

 (dev-installation)=
 ## Setting up a development installation